 For eHarmony, popular stories people were Tweeting about included “More couples meet on Twitter than eHarmony” (never found a source for that one), “dimensions” (eHarmony has 29 “personality dimensions” to match people), and “commercials”: mostly negative comments on eHarmony’s latest ad campaign.

 I did find a couple of interesting differences, such as the word “kids”: it was the 86th most popular term for eHarmony Tweets, and 614th for Tinder!
 The word “meet” was also much more popular on eHarmony (9th) than Tinder (50th).

 My plan is now to extend the current analysis to a larger amount of data.
 In particular to observe the user experience evolution through Tweets over time, for example by collecting data on a weekly basis.
 On a wider timeframe it should be possible to observe short spikes due to temporary stories/gossips/events and some less temporary trends about dating and dating sites emerge for the longer run.
 On this more stable data, I would like to run some analytics to monitor topic shift over time about each dating site and about dating preferences in general.
 It would also be interesting to try to predict the future importance of new dating topics by using machine learning algorithms, and ultimately to predict the importance and user niche of each one of the observed dating site.

-If you want to know how that turns out, come see me in Berlin at the KNIME UGM2015!
-Or check out my blog, Love Data, to find out about sweaty t-shirt parties, common problems with online dating sites (and how to fix them), and how wearable tech can help relationships.
+If you want to know how that turns out, check out my blog, Love Data, to find out about sweaty t-shirt parties, common problems with online dating sites (and how to fix them), and how wearable tech can help relationships.

 Article Author: Cathy Pearl